Ada-Developers-Academy/core-unit-3/javascript-cont/working-with-objects.md

 In JavaScript we will work with objects regularly.
 We will take a look at strategies for accessing values of Objects and creating Objects that can help make our code a little cleaner and use the language to our best benefit.
 This lesson will explore examples and syntax for:
 - Destructuring Objects to access their properties and values
-- Creating JavaScript Objects using Object Shorthand Notation
+- Creating JavaScript Objects using Object Shorthand
 - Creating property names for Objects at run time using Computed Properties

 ## Destructuring Objects